shermanloan/scejson-doc/doc/module-ira.md

 | :---: |   :---:  |  ---   |  :---:  |
 | String | no | FV, Deposit | FV |

-This field informs the SCE which of the IRA calculations is to be performed.
+This field informs the SCE which of the two IRA calculations is to be performed.

 In the sample above, the calculation type being requested is `FV`, which directs the SCE to compute the *future value* of the IRA.
 Thus, the periodic deposit